It Takes Two (1995 film): Plot

-A couple hours before the wedding, Amanda tells the Callaways' butler Vincenzo she is not Alyssa and proves it.
+A few hours before the wedding, Amanda tells the Callaways' butler, Vincenzo Campana, that she is not Alyssa.
 He visits Diane at the orphanage and informs her about the switch.
-Diane goes to the Butkises' house to pick up Alyssa and get her to the wedding.
-However, nobody is there.

-A neighbor across the street tells Diane that the Butkises have adopted so many kids to work them in their salvage yard as slaves.
-Enraged, she takes Roger's company helicopter to the salvage yard to reclaim Alyssa (briefly renamed Betty).
-Diane warns she will report the family to social services, giving their seven other adopted children hope for salvation.
+Diane then goes to the Butkis residence to pick up the real Alyssa and get her to the wedding.
+However, nobody is there and a neighbor tells Diane that the only reason the Butkises "adopted" so many kids was to work them in their salvage yard as slaves.
+Enraged, Diane takes Roger's company helicopter to the salvage yard to reclaim Alyssa (disguised as Amanda) and threatens to report the Butkises to social services, giving their seven other adopted children hope for salvation.

-Meanwhile, Vincenzo and Amanda do their best to stall the wedding, much to Clarice’s chagrin.
-As Roger hesitates to say, "I do", he remembers the good times he had with Diane and realizes that he has fallen in love with her so cannot marry Clarice.
+Vincenzo and Amanda try their best to stall the wedding.
+As Roger hesitates to say, "I do", he remembers the good times he had with Diane and realizes that he has fallen in love with her and cannot marry Clarice.
 Suddenly, Diane bursts into the church with Alyssa behind her.
 At that moment, Roger confesses his love for Diane to Clarice, who furiously slaps him.
-She then tries to do the same to "Alyssa", blaming her for ruining the wedding, but is stopped by Vincenzo.
+Clarice tries to do the same to "Alyssa", blaming her for ruining the wedding, but is stopped by Vincenzo.

 As Clarice storms down the aisle, the real Alyssa steps out from behind Diane.
 Clarice declares that there is a "conspiracy", thinking that there are two Alyssas.
-She attempts to hit the real Alyssa but Diane steps forward in time, barking "Back off, Barbie" at her, and calmly informs Clarice that she has something in her teeth.
+Clarice attempts to hit the real Alyssa but Diane steps forward in time, barking "Back off, Barbie" at Clarice, before calmly informing Clarice that she has something in her teeth.
 Humiliated, Clarice moves to storm out of the church again, but Alyssa deliberately steps on her wedding gown, causing it to rip off.
-This exposes Clarice's undergarments in front of all the wedding guests, even those with cameras.
-Clarice desperately calls for her father (who just laughs) and run away, trying to hide her undergarments from the flashing cameras.
+This exposes Clarice's undergarments in front of all the wedding guests, even those with cameras, causing Clarice to desperately call for her father (who just laughs) and run away, trying to hide her undergarments from the flashing cameras.

-An incredulous Roger learns that Alyssa has been with Diane while he had Amanda all this time.
-They realize the girls had orchestrated their meetups all along, about which they are extremely smug.
+An incredulous Roger learns that Alyssa has been with Diane while he had Amanda all this time, and they realize that the girls had orchestrated their meetups all along, about which they are extremely smug.
 After some encouragement from the girls, Roger and Diane share their first kiss and the four of them board a horse-drawn carriage, driven by Vincenzo, to take a ride through Central Park.